Human Hands as Probes for Interactive Object Understanding: Object Affordance Prediction

 \subsubsection{ACP Ablations}

-To evaluate different aspects of the proposed model ACP, we conduct ablation studies by removing parts of the approach, as shown in \tableref{affordances-ablations}.
-We conduct all the ablations on the validation sets and report performance on the ROI task and the GAO task (where applicable).
-On the ROI task, we report the performance in isolation, and upon combination with Mask~RCNN.
+We study the effect of the different choices regarding supervision, data preparation and network input, and network architecture, made in the design of ACP.
+We conduct these experiments on the validation sets and report performance on the ROI task and the GAO task (where applicable).
+For the ROI task, we report the performance in isolation, and upon combination with Mask~RCNN.
+Results are presented in \tableref{affordances-ablations}.